 If its a theme park you are after we are less than 10 miles away from Alton Towers, home of CBeebies Land and water park Splash Landings.
 Trentham Gardens, a 25 min drive in the other direction, provides a full family day out with its own Monkey Forest, Gardens with adventure playground and shopping.
 Amerton Farm, Ashcroft Park, Llama Adventures and the Gin Distillery are just a few more of the many attractions close by.

 Within 30 mins you can be in the beautiful Peak District National Park.
-Whether you want to cycle the Tissington Trail or try one of the many walking trails, Meadows Way Guest House will provide you the ideal resting place after a full day in the Peak District.
+Whether you want to cycle the Tissington Trail or try one of the many walking trails such as the Staffordshire Way, Meadows Way Guest House will provide you the ideal resting place after a full day in the Peak District.

 The penance of Samuel Johnson is one of the most famous events in Uttoxeter history.
 Samuel Johnson's father ran a book store in Uttoxeter and as penance for not helping his father with his work, Dr. Johnson stood outside in the rain without his hat!
 This event is commemorated by the Johnson memorial in Market Square.